itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 Set:

 Operating mode = `Mapping from supplied frozen ledger`

-Use the attached `ISM_catalog.json` as the authoritative ASD OSCAL ISM catalog.

 Use `Run1-Frozen-Section-Ledger.xlsx` as the authoritative frozen `Section Eligibility Ledger` and `Evidence Cluster Ledger`.